mokny/pytainer/README.md

 ```
 Be advised, that all operations are executed in your app's working directory.
 So always use relative paths.

+# README.md
+You can optionally create the file `README.md` in your main directory.
+The information from this file will be displayed at the app's details page.
+Use the well known GitHub .md markup for text formatting.
+Info at: https://docs.github.com/de/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

 # Creating Packages
 Packages are basically a zip file of the complete app.
 You can create a package at any time by navigating to the app's detail page.
 Under `Options` you will find `Create Package`.
 Packages are stored in the `packages` folder.